AliceWonderMiscreations/CCM/docs/AutoloadPromise-1.0.0-API.md

 This method __MUST__ return the `const APIV` property defined in the `AutoloadPromise` class.
 The AutoloadPromise class provides a function that meets the needs of the API.
-Extending the Promise will inherit a suitable method.
+Extending the AutoloadPromise class will inherit a suitable method.

 Public Method `version()`